lawrennd/talks/_atomic-human/ai-and-capability-shaping-servicenow.md

 \slides{* AI amplifies human capabilities - if you invest in people
 * Human judgment, creativity, and collaboration become MORE valuable
-* Companies that recognize human capital as differentiator will win
+* Companies that recognise human capital is diffrentiator
 * Fear is natural - but growth mindset is competitive advantage}

-\comment{This should inspire and motivate.
-Address the fear directly but show the opportunity.
-Those who lean in will thrive.}

 \newslide{Your Leadership Imperative}